-Spring Break is almost over but there’s still time to pick out a few horror films for a last-minute marathon.
-With hordes of college students invading resorts and sunny destinations, probably ruining your family vacation, it’s time to take a look at some of the best ‘spring break’ or ‘destination’ horror films.
-Drunk, obnoxious students may ruin your trip but they can’t ruin this week’s Chopping Block list.
+Spring Break is here!
+Thinking of getting away with friends for a week of drinks and debauchery?
+Well, you may have second thoughts after this edition of The Chopping Block.
+With college students invading sunny resorts, it’s time to take a look at some of the best ‘spring break’ or ‘destination’ horror films.
+Drunk, students may ruin your trip but they can’t ruin this week’s Chopping Block list.

 5 – The Tourist Trap (1979)

-Released between Halloween (1978) and Friday the 13th (1980), Tourist Trap (1980) was a low-budget slasher film that went largely unnoticed.
-It’s technically not a Spring Break movie but certainly qualifies as a “destination horror” film.
-The story finds college-aged kids on a roadtrip who discover a run-down museum along the highway where the mannequins are brought to life by its telekinetic owner.
-Its storyline is sillier than the average slasher film and it’s not particularly well made, but there’s a surprising amount of dark atmosphere in Tourist Trap.
-This is not a film I would recommend to casual horror fans but for slasher film aficionados, I would say it’s definitely worth checking out.
+Released between Halloween and Friday the 13th, Tourist Trap was a low-budget slasher that went largely unnoticed.
+It’s technically not a Spring Break movie, but qualifies as a “destination horror” film.
+The story finds college-aged kids on a roadtrip.
+Along the way the discover a run-down museum where the mannequins are brought to life by its telekinetic owner.
+True, its storyline is sillier than the average slasher film.
+Moroever, it’s not particularly well made, but there’s a surprising amount of dark atmosphere in Tourist Trap.
+This is not a film I would recommend to casual horror fans.
+But for slasher film aficionados, I would say it’s definitely worth checking out.

 4 – Wolf Creek (2005)

 Simply put, Australian horror film Wolf Creek is one of the most brutal films I’ve watched.
 Greg McLean directed this “torture porn” entry that has since spawned a sequel and television series.
 Like Tourist Trap, Wolf Creek is not strictly a spring break movie.
 Instead, it’s a story of backpackers in the Australian outback who run afoul of a psychopathic local.
 As such, Wolf Creek is certainly ‘destination’ horror.